How to get your LinkedIn profile to show the correct company

 Which Company

-Worldwide employment verification and experience letters for
+Worldwide employment verification and other HR matters for

 Hewlett-Packard, Hewlett Packard Enterprise, and related